- Last Updated: February 17, 2017

 However, if the arrhythmia is not resolved, AV node ablation is an option.
 This procedure is a specific form of catheter ablation in which the electrical pathway between the atria and ventricles is destroyed.
 The atria continue to fibrillate but they can no longer adversely affect the ventricles.
 Further medication and a permanent pacemaker are needed to keep the ventricles beating properly.

 Recent preclinical studies have examined the feasibility of cardiac ablation with focused ultrasound using a transesophageal approach.
 These studies have shown that focused ultrasound is able to create lesions in the left atrium to potentially treat atrial fibrillation.
-Further studies are needed to investigate the safety and efficacy of this treatment modality before research can progress to the clinical stages.
+Additional studies are needed to investigate the safety and efficacy of this treatment modality.

 Click here for additional references from PubMed.